jmackey-astro/pion-docs/docs/source/python.rst

 1. Import modules:

-  First you will want to import the PION)Python library, all you need to import is ReadData.py since it inherits all information from SiloHeader_data.py.
+  First you will want to import the PyPion library, all you need to import is ReadData.py since it inherits all information from SiloHeader_data.py.

     .. code-block:: python